rdugan/iceriver-oc/README.md

 ![Performance Settings](/docs/images/iceriver-oc_settings.png)

 Clock can be increased/decreased to any integer value (within hardware limits).
 Changes take effect immediately without restart, but note that clock increases are gradually applied in increments of 25Mhz per 30s.
 As a result, it may take some time to get to full speed, possibly even ~10 minutes, depending on how large of an offset you choose.
-KS3/M/L models see to have their own internal hardware delay, where clock changes do not register for roughly 2 minutes normally, while taking about 5 minutes after a reboot.
+KS3/M/L models seem to have their own internal hardware delay, where clock changes do not register for roughly 2 minutes normally, while taking about 5 minutes after a reboot.

 Voltage can be increased/decreased to any integer value (within hardware limits), with changes taking effect immediately.
 Settings will be rounded down to the nearest multiple of 6.25mV internally.
 A simple model to keep in mind is that for every 25mv increase, the proper increments are 7mv-6mv-6mv-6mv, or for example, 7, 13, 19, 25 for the first 25mv.
 VOLTAGE CONTROL IS NOT AVAILABLE FOR KS3/M/L AT THIS TIME.